Oil and Water Separation in the Oil and Gas Industry

 Regulatory Compliance Requirements

-Discharge or reinjection standards dictate allowable oil-in-water concentrations (e.g., offshore discharge limits).
+Discharge or reinjection standards dictate allowable oil-in-water concentrations.
+As an example, CFR regulations covering oil and grease levels in produced water on any one day to not exceed 42mg/L, with the average daily value over 30 days not exceeding 29mg/L5.
 Designing for current and anticipated regulations ensures long-term compliance, avoids penalties, and prevents costly retrofits.

 Separation Technology Selection & Staging